agileware/civicrm-end-user-guide/docs/searching/searchkit/soft-credit-example.md

 ## Creating the Search

-AFter clicking the **New Search** button, you will get an empty form where you can create the search:
+After clicking the **New Search** button, you will get an empty form where you can create the search:

 ![Create New Search](../../img/search-kit/soft-credit-empty-new-search.png)